When I learned about the bad effects that fluoride can have on our health, I knew that I had to do something to protect myself and my family.

 I have read that activated carbon can remove 40 to 60% of fluoride in water, but it loses its effectiveness in a very short time.
 That's why I don't recommend carbon block filters for fluoride filtration.

-There are much more reliable methods to choose from.
+The good news is there are much more reliable methods to choose from.

-How does reverse osmosis work?
+How does RO work?

 A reverse osmosis filter system involves sending tap water through a series of carbon block filters and a reverse osmosis membrane.

-The system is connected to the cold water plumbing in your house, and it uses water pressure to push the water through the system.
+This filtration system is connected to the cold water plumbing in your house, and it uses water pressure to push the water through the system.
 In the process, the contaminants are collected in a brine which goes down the drain.

 The components are all installed in the cabinet space under the kitchen sink.
 A small storage tank holds the filtered water until you turn on the dedicated faucet that's mounted on the sink.

 Most RO systems have 4 to 6 stages that the water goes through, although I've seen as many as ten!
 Sometimes, besides the basic filtration, they add on some extra steps like the addition of minerals, exposure to ultraviolet light, and ozonation.
 Of course, the more stages a system has, the higher the cost.

-Reverse Osmosis Top Pick: APEC RO-90
+Best Reverse Osmosis Filtration System for Fluoride: APEC RO-90

 APEC is an American company with an excellent reputation for making the highest quality water filtration systems.